Must-Watch Music Videos: Looks Summits “Everest” With Synth And Pop

 Subscribe

-lighting and slow motion, leaving the band to rock out with the ever-growing intensity of a concert.
+“Everest” is a minimal, yet energized, glimpse of an up-and-coming act that’s sure to make bigger waves once they have more tunes to spin.
+The clip is set in a whitewashed room, stylized with key lighting and slow motion, leaving the band to rock out with the ever-growing intensity of a concert.
 The aesthetic is definitely familiar, but the song and stage presence of the band is what sets this shimmery synth pop tune apart.

 What makes Looks’ exciting is their potential.
 The dearth of music on their Soundcloud and YouTube channels only means there’s much to look forward to in the near future from this three-piece.
-The single is out now on vinyl via Killing Moon Records, a label that has a knack for finding and cultivating great bands that might go otherwise overlooked.
+The single is out now on vinyl via Killing Moon Records, athat has a knack for finding and cultivating great bands that might go otherwise overlooked.
 So, be sure to subscribe for Looks‘ upcoming new videos and check here for upcoming tour dates.

 Arshan Sadri is the Channel Manager at Brooklyn based, INDMUSIC, YouTube’s largest music Network.
 He got his start booking comedy and music at the University of Maryland.
 On weekends he refuses to travel above 14th street, likes to run, and plays in two bands that are just ok.
 INDMUSIC is YouTube’s Largest Music Network, allowing independent music content creators to monetize their YouTube views without sacrificing creative control or rights to their content.